 As for non-work, bring plenty of short sleeve shirts, shorts, and other summer gear.
 You will need sweatshirts and pants for the November-March period, but heavy winter jackets can be left at home.
 Houston gets very hot in the summer, especially towards the end of July and August.
 High humidity is the rule, not the exception.

 Some Pathways Interns do, some don't.
 It's completely a matter of personal preference.
-As far as work is concerned, you'll have plenty of access to computers of all kinds, and the vast majority of Pathways Interns get a computer of their own on their desk.
-Direct internet access is easily available, including e-mail.
+As far as work is concerned, we'll supply all the necessary IT equipment.

 There is no doubt that there are questions remaining.
 This FAQ will continue to grow, but it needs your help.
 What questions do you have?
 If you think of anything we haven't answered, then email the Pathways Intern Office at firstname.lastname@example.org.